menu

 Demographics

-In terms of college education, Wilmar is nearly on par with the US average for all cities of 21.84%: 19.51% of adults 25 and older in Wilmar have a bachelor's degree or advanced degree.
+The percentage of adults in Wilmar who are college-educated is close to the national average for all communities of 21.84%: 19.51% of the adults in Wilmar have a bachelor's degree or advanced degree.

 Wilmar is a very ethnically-diverse city.
 The people who call Wilmar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilmar residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Wilmar include African, English, Irish, German, and Yugoslavian.